Dheeraj101097/Recipe_finder/README.md

 # Recipe_finder
-Recipe finder which inputs dish name and shows the respective chosen dish details.
+Recipe finder which inputs dish name and displays the respective chosen dish details.